 Care Instructions for a Black Diamond Ring

 As opposed to colorless or fancy-colored diamonds, black diamonds don’t need as much cleaning, Jay claims.
 Because of their inherently metallic tint, they will dazzle even after use.

 Avoid using standard diamond cleaning methods like steaming or ultrasonic.
 According to Jay, these devices “may actually break or ruin your black diamond.”
 The finest cleaning solution for black diamonds is warm, mild soapy water and a soft-bristled toothbrush.
-Consider dish detergent: It works just as effectively on dishes as it does on the skin when it comes to cutting through grease and oils.
+Consider dish detergent: It works as effectively on dishes as on the skin when cutting through grease and oils.

 Like other diamonds and fine jewelry, your black diamond engagement ring should not be worn when performing manual labor like gardening, moving furniture, or building.
 Compared to white diamonds, black diamonds are more prone to fracture.
 Dry with a soft towel before keeping it in a jewelry box lined with fabric.

 Prepare to lust after these 20 rings set with black diamonds

 Since rose gold is an alloy, it contains several different metals.
 Almost all gold in jewelry is an alloy since pure gold (24k gold) is too soft to be worn daily.
 Craftsmen add other metals to 14k or 18k rose gold, yellow gold, or white gold to make it strong enough to be worn frequently.